instrumentisto/rust-incubator/1_concepts/1_5_convert_cast_deref/README.md

 After completing everything above, you should be able to answer (and understand why) the following questions:
 - How value-to-value conversion is represented in [Rust]?
 What is relation between fallible and infallible one?
 - How reference-to-reference conversion is represented in [Rust]?
-Hot its traits differ?
+How its traits differ?
 When and which one should be used?
 - How can inner-to-outer reference conversion be achieved in [Rust]?
 Which prerequisites does it have?
 - What is dereferencing in [Rust]?
 How it can be abused?
 Why it shouldn't be abused?
 - Why using [`as`] keyword is not a good practice in [Rust]?
 Why do we still use it?